Have you ever wondered what it is that draws people together, and what it is that pulls you apart in relationships?

 Bob found Jane’s tears and heightened emotions difficult to be with, and was unaware of her need for security in the relationship.
 Jane couldn’t understand why Bob found her apparent vulnerability exhausting, and struggled to understand what she felt was his rejection of her.

-Working with a Counsellor/Psychotherapist helped them to communicate their needs, and bring more awareness and understanding to the relationship.
+Counselling with a Psychotherapist helped them to communicate their needs, and bring more awareness and understanding to the relationship.
 Once they realised how their early attachment patterns were affecting their relationship, Bob and Jane found they were able to connect with each other at a much deeper level.

 We are social beings, and exist primarily through relationships.
 The attachment patterns we learn during infancy and early childhood, set the scene for later adult relationships.
 As a result we may unconsciously keep repeating them.